-- (a) MATERIAL.-Shall be dark navy blue (blue-black) cloth. - (b) GARMENT SPECIFICATIONS: - (1) GENERAL STYLE.-A double-breasted, easy-fitting winter overcoat with full skirt.
-Shaped at waist and held by means of a half-belt at the back.
-Collar cut so that it may be worn open or buttoned to the throat. - (2) Length.-To come one-third distance from kneecap to the ground. - (3) Collar and lapels so that it may be worn buttoned to throat if desired.
+(a) MATERIAL.-Shall be dark navy blue (blue-black) cloth.

+(1) GENERAL STYLE.-A double-breasted, easy-fitting winter overcoat with full skirt.
+Shaped at waist and held by means of a halfbelt at the back.
+Collar cut so that it may be worn open or buttoned to the throat.

+(2) LENGTH.-To come one-third distance from kneecap to the ground.

+(3) COLLAR AND LAPELS.-To be made with convertible collar and lapels so that it may be worn buttoned to throat if desired.
 Collar to be 41⁄2 inches wide at center of back.
 The top of lapel to be as wide as the end of collar (about 41⁄2 inches), the two to lie close together.
 Lapel to extend 3 inches below breast line, making length about 11 inches on outer edge.
 Collar to be fitted with a tab to button across throat when collar is turned up.
 Tab to button with two medium-size black buttons.
+(4) POCKETS.-Two outside welted pockets (welts 1% inches wide) opening about 7% inches long.
+Center of opening on the same vertical line with the front seam of armhole at the height of the hip bone, and bottom of opening 2 inches to the rear of the top.
+Pockets to open through lining.
+Two inside breast pockets, the left one to have vertical opening.